Dictionary » Negative Words » Parsimony – Meaning, Definition, Synonyms and Antonyms

 Parsimony – Meaning, Definition, Synonyms and Antonyms

-The word ‘Parsimony’ (Noun) refers to an extreme or excessive unwillingness to spend money or use resources.
+The word ‘Parsimony’ (noun) means extreme or excessive reluctance to spend money or use resources.
 In this guide, you’ll explore the full definition, origin, examples, synonyms, antonyms, and common questions about how to use ‘Parsimony’ correctly in sentences.

 Parsimony Explained in Depth

-A complete and detailed guide to the word ‘Parsimony’ including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word ‘Parsimony’ including meaning, definition, examples, etymology, synonyms, and antonyms, plus practical tips for distinguishing it from related words like frugality and stinginess.

 Meanings of Parsimony

 Parsimony means an excessive level of thriftiness or frugality that borders on stinginess.
-It often implies a reluctance to part with money or resources even when generosity or practicality would be appropriate.
+It often suggests a reluctance to part with money, time, or resources even when doing so is sensible, fair, or necessary.

 Definition

 Parsimony is defined as extreme unwillingness to spend money or use resources.
-While it can sometimes be associated with frugality or financial prudence, it typically carries a negative connotation, suggesting penny-pinching or miserliness.
+While it can be confused with financial prudence, parsimony usually implies penny-pinching and a negative attitude toward sharing or investing in what matters.

 Etymology

-The word “Parsimony” comes from the Latin root parsimonia, meaning “thrift” or “frugality,” which derives from parsus, the past participle of parcere, meaning “to spare.”
-Over time, the term evolved in English to represent a more negative sense of excessive frugality.
+The word “Parsimony” comes from the Latin root parsimonia, meaning “thrift” or “frugality.”
+It derives from parsus, the past participle of parcere, meaning “to spare.”
+Over time, English adopted the term to describe not just careful spending, but especially the more extreme, unfavorable kind of stingy behavior.

 Example Sentences